mech0ctopus/planning-algorithms/README.md

 # planning-algorithms
-Experimental implementations of Planning Algorithms by Steven Lavelle.
+Experimental implementations of Planning Algorithms by Steven LaValle.